TaliaNgo/Cyntek_Analysis/README.md

 - **Apple products** are mostly purchased by non-loyalty customers. *Airpods* is the top seller for both groups, while *Macbook Air* severely underperforms among loyalty members, with **first purchases only in 2021**. *Iphone* shows **no loyalty purchases**, suggesting limited program appeal for high-end Apple buyers.

 **Marketing & Customer Behaviour**
-- **Marketing Channels**: Email marketing drives the **strongest loyalty performance**, with sales and orders surpassing non-loyalty customers since March 2020. **Affiliate marketing underperforms** across all metrics, showing loyalty members respond better to direct, personalised communication.
+- **Marketing Channels**: Email marketing drives the **strongest loyalty performance**, while **affiliate marketing underperforms** across all metrics, showing loyalty members respond better to direct, personalised communication.
 - **Account Creation Method**: Loyalty engagement is **highest for customers signing up via mobile or TV**.
 Mobile sign-ups have exceeded non-loyalty sales since early 2020, and **79% of TV sign-ups are loyalty members**.
 - **Purchase Platform**: Loyalty members generate **higher sales than non-loyalty customers on the mobile app** across all four years.
 AOV on mobile has remained higher since 2020, despite declining order volumes from 2021.